-You may cancel your registration up until December 13, 2019, and receive a full refund minus a $35 credit card processing fee.
-After that date, no refunds will be given.
+You may cancel your registration up until the date listed on the registration page, and receive a full refund minus a $35 credit card processing fee.
 Cancellations must be received via email at email@example.com.

 In the unlikely event that this workshop is cancelled or postponed due to insufficient enrollments or unforeseen circumstances, the university will fully refund registration fees, but cannot be held responsible for any other expenses, including change or cancellation charges to include but not limited to airlines, hotels, travel agencies, or other organizations.

-Workshop registrations may be transferred to a different person if requested in writing via email at firstname.lastname@example.org by December 13, 2019.
+Workshop registrations may be transferred to a different person if requested in writing via email at firstname.lastname@example.org by the date listed on the registration page.
 The participant must meet all prerequisites or qualifications required by the program.

-For registration questions, contact VCU OCPE at email@example.com or call (804)-828-1322.
-For questions regarding the course content, or the Virginia Endorsement for Infant Mental Health, please contact Bonnie Grifa at firstname.lastname@example.org.
+For registration questions, contact VCU Continuing and Professional Education at email@example.com or call (804)-828-1322.
+For questions regarding the training content, or the Virginia Endorsement for Infant Mental Health, please contact Jackie Robinson Brock, MSW at firstname.lastname@example.org.